google/material-design-lite/README.md

 > A library of [Material Design](http://www.google.com/design/spec/material-design/introduction.html) components in CSS, JS and HTML

+Material Design Lite lets you add a Material Design look and feel to your static content websites.
+It doesn’t rely on any JavaScript frameworks and aims to optimise for cross-device use, gracefully degrade in older browsers and offer an experience that is accessible from the get-go.

 ## Quick start

 Four quick start options are available: